Transport properties of stochastic fluids: Critical and Non-critical transport

 where $\rho$ is the mass density, $m$ is a mass parameter, and $\lambda$ is the non-linear self coupling.
 There is a critical value of $m^2=m_c^2$ at which the physical correlation length diverges and the effective Hamiltonian describes a critical point in the universality class of the Ising model.
 Also, $\theta_i$ and $\Lambda_{ij}$ are delta correlated noise terms.
 The correlation functions of the noise are given by

 In our previous work \cite{Chattopadhyay:2024jlh, Chattopadhyay:2024bcv} we provided a discretization of the model H equations on a spatial lattice with spacing $a$ and size $l=La$.
 We solved the equation of motion using a Metropolis step that combines the diffusive and stochastic terms, and an approximately conserving deterministic update for the advection term.
+We also introduced a truncation, called model H0, in which the $\pi_i^T\pi_j^T$ term in $\Pi_{ij}$ is neglected.
+In terms of the equations of motion this implies that the momentum density $\pi_i^T$ is advected by the order parameter $\phi$, but not by itself.